-In consideration of School District No. 62 (Sooke) offering my child participate in a field trip for Grade , an opportunity to Students on (mm/dd/yy), I waive any and all claims I may have against, a liability and agree not to sue the Board of Education of School District No. 62 (Sooke) and its a agents, volunteers and representatives, and the Ministry of Education for any personal inju- damage or loss sustained as a result of my child's participation in the field trip. officers, employees, I hereby give my consent and acknowledge by my signature that: Students will be going to to(location) and will be away from the school from (times).
-They will be travelling bybus, public transport, foot).
-Initial On this field trip, up to (number) students will be: (describe all activities - i.e. skiing, hiking, walking, using climbing apparatus, cooking meals on camp stoves, tenting.)
+In consideration of School District No. 62 (Sooke) offering my child participate in a field trip for Grade , an opportunity to Students on (mm/dd/yy), I waive any and all claims I may have against, and release from all liability and agree not to sue the Board of Education of School District No. 62 (Sooke) and its officers, employees, agents, volunteers and representatives, and the Ministry of Education for any personal injury, death, property damage or loss sustained as a result of my child's participation in the field trip.
+I hereby give my consent and acknowledge by my signature that: Students will be going to to(location) and will be away from the school from (times).
+They will be travelling bybus, public transport, foot).(i.e. school Initial On this field trip, up to (number) students will be: (describe all activities - i.e. skiing, hiking, walking, using climbing apparatus, cooking meals on camp stoves, tenting.)
 Initial The students will be supervised by (a typical response might be "school employees and hopefully 2 - 4 parent volunteers".
 It is important to indicate supervisory arrangements that will not be modified or reduced.
 For instance, consider whether the trip will proceed even if there are no parent volunteers, or if a specific teacher is sick, but a substitute is available.
 With older grades, you should add a sentence saying "Your child will not necessarily be supervised by an adult at all times.")
 Initial My child has no illnesses, allergies or disabilities that may require special attention, except as described here: Initial I am aware of the usual risks and dangers inherent in participation in all of the activities associated with this trip and of the possibility of personal injury, death, property damage or loss resulting from the activities.
 The dangers and risks may include, but are not limited to: (provide specific and comprehensive information on any risks that are applicable.
 Some examples follow.)
 Initial Unorthodox or high-risk travel arrangements.
 Program locations.
 Rugged terrain.
 Rock fall and avalanches.
 Weather.
 Equipment breakage, failures.
 Delayed rescue, accessibility.
 Conduct of the guide, chaperone or other group members.
 The possibility that your child may not heed safety instructions or restrictions given to the group.
-I acknowledge that if the Superintendent of Schools deems the trip unsafe, he or she can recall students back at any time.
-Initial I will supply suitable equipment and clothing for my child's participation in all activities associated with the field trip, including: Initial I am aware that I should contact the school for further information if I am unaware what clothing and equipment is required for the activities or possible weather conditions of this field trip.
-My Initial and equipment is required for the activities or possible weather conditions of this field trip.
-My child and I understand that it is our responsibility to ensure my child has all necessary equipment and clothing.
+I acknowledge that if the Superintendent of Schools deems the trip unsafe, they can recall Initial I will supply suitable equipment and clothing for my child's participation in all activities associated with the field trip, including: Initial I am aware that I should contact the school for further information if I am unaware what clothing and equipment is required for the activities or possible weather conditions of this field trip.
+My child and I understand that it is our responsibility to ensure my child has all necessary equipment Initial